linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 3. **SSH Login**:
    - The user attempts SSH login.
 The `token_validation_script.sh` checks if the token is valid, and if so, grants access.

----

 ### **Conclusion**

-This setup ensures token-based SSH authentication with these core features:

-- **Token expiration**: Tokens expire after a defined period (e.g., 10 minutes).
+This updated setup includes:

+- **Remote MySQL connection**: Configured for remote access.
+- **New MySQL user**: Created for token management with appropriate permissions.
-- **MySQL database**: Tokens are stored in MySQL for tracking and verification.
+- **Token-based SSH login**: Validates tokens stored in MySQL before granting SSH access.
-- **Email delivery**: Tokens are emailed via `ssmtp`.
+- **Email token sending**: Tokens are emailed via `ssmtp`.
-- **SSH enforcement**: Token verification is enforced before granting SSH access.

-Replace placeholders like `YourPassword`, `your-email@example.com`, and `yourusername` with actual values.
-Test the setup to ensure that the entire process works as expected.
+Make sure to replace placeholders such as `YourPassword`, `user@example.com`, `yourusername`, and `mysql_server_ip` with actual values.
+Test the entire process to ensure everything works as expected.

+.
 😊😃😙😊😙😊😁😊😁☺️😁☺️😚☺️😚😌😙🤩😘🤩🥰😌🥰🥳😍🤩🥰🤩🥰🥳😍🥳🥰🥳🥰🥳🥰🥳🥰🥳🥰🥳🥰🥰🤩🥰🤩🥰🤩😘🤩😘🤩😆🤩😚🤩😘😌😘😌😘😌😘😌🥰😌😘😌😘😌😘😘😌😘😌🥰😌🥰😌🥰🤩😍🤩😍🤩🥰🤩🥰😌😘😌🥰😌🥰🤩🥰🤩🥰🤩🥰🤩🥰🤩🥰🤩

-To implement SSH token-based authentication purely from the database, without requiring argument passing or environmental files for token management, we need to create a system where the token is validated directly during the SSH login process.
-This requires querying the database on the server side to check whether the user has a valid, unexpired, and verified token.
-The following steps will guide you to achieve this, ensuring a clean and streamlined process.
+.To fully configure your SSH token-based authentication system with MySQL remote connection, I will walk you through each step, integrating the necessary parts for MySQL remote access.
+Below, I’ll show you how to create a MySQL user with remote connection privileges, modify your scripts to work with this remote user, and ensure everything is set up for the entire process.

 ### 1. **Install MySQL Database Server**